 What we don’t: A very good rod, but not a great rod.

 The two rods above are the cream of crop, but there’s still value to be had in the fly fishing world.
-If you’re looking for a quality all-around rod that won’t break the bank, the Orvis Clearwater is a versatile option that outperforms its price.
+If you’re looking for a quality all-around rod that won’t break the bank, the recently updated Orvis Clearwater is a versatile option that outperforms its price.
 All in all, it has a really nice feel: the medium-fast action is soft and supple enough to carefully lay dries on the top of the water, yet the rod still has enough backbone to cast heavy flies and weighted nymphs surprisingly well.
 For around $300 with an Orvis reel and line, that’s one heckuva deal.

 It’s worth noting that a lot of competing value rods give themselves away by using cheap, plasticky components, or worse, weirdly heavy components that give the rod a clunky feel.
 The Clearwater avoids those pitfalls and is surprisingly crisp.
 And for those who want to avoid shopping for a reel and line, we’ve listed the Clearwater Combo here, which includes both and comes pre-spooled, including backing.
-The Clearwater rod costs around $200 on its own.
+The Clearwater rod costs just under $200 on its own.